vonschutter/RTD-Setup/modules/Steam-world-of-warships-replay-launcher/README.md

 < [Back](https://github.com/vonschutter/RTD-Setup/blob/main/README.md) |

-![Media Header](media_files/header.png "Executing the Script") The minecraft server launcher script.
-Setting up your own Minecraft server on Ubuntu has never been easier!
+![Media Header](media_files/header.png "Executing the Script") Watching your own World of Warships replays on Ubuntu or any other Linux distribution has never been easier!
 Just launch the script and it will do the rest!

 ## Purpose:
 Purpose: The purpose of this script is to simplify watching your replays.